vickymmcd/3DFractalMountains/README.md

 Open this file in an STL viewer such as MeshLab to see the terrain you generated.

 ### Visualize Landscape in OpenGL
+`cd 3DFractalMountains/terrain`
+`make`
+`./tg`

+The render can be controlled with mouse and arrow key input.